 Definition of URI

 Similar to URL, URI (Uniform Resource Identifier) is also a string of characters which identifies a resource on the internet either by using location, name or both.
-It enables uniform identification of the resources.
-A URI can be further categorised as a locator, a name or both which means it can describe a URL, URN or both.
+It allows uniform identification of the resources.
+A URI is additionally grouped as a locator, a name or both which means it can describe a URL, URN or both.
 The term identifier in the URI refers to the distinction of the resources, despite the technique used to accomplish the operation be it location, name or context.
 The former category in URI is URL, in which a protocol is used to specify the accessing method of the resource and resource name is also specified in the URL.
 A URL is a non-persistent type of the URI.
-Latter category of URI is URN which is persistent even when the resource becomes unavailable.
+Latter category of URI is URN which is persistent even when the resource becomes inaccessible.
 A URN is needed to exist globally unique and has a global scope.

-The URI can also be translated from a non-network source hence it must consist of characters that are most likely to be entered into a computer.
+The URI can also be translated from a non-network source hence it must contain characters that are most likely to be entered into a computer.

 Key Differences Between URL and URI

-- A URL (Uniform Resource Locator) is primarily used to point to a web page, a component of a web page or a program on a web page with the help of the accessing method (protocols such as http, ftp, mailto) for accessing the location of the resource.
+- A URL (Uniform Resource Locator) is primarily used to link a web page, a component of a web page or a program on a web page with the help of the accessing method (protocols such as http, ftp, mailto) for retrieving the location of the resource.
 In contrast, URI (Uniform Resource Identifier) is used to define an item’s identity here the word identifier means to distinguish one resource from other regardless of the method used (URL or URN).

 - A URL is a URI, but a URI can never be a URL.